johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 in transit).
 On the other hand, if the sender serves a large number of child zones below the same parent zone, then it may already know that the receiver for the DDNS Updates is not responding for any of the child zones, and then resending the update immediately is likely pointless.

-# What is the Use Case?

-Because of the drawbacks of CDS and CSYNC scanners they are unlikely to be able to fully automate the maintenance of delegation information in all parent zones.
-The primary reasons are the hard requirement on DNSSEC in the child zones and the complexity cost of operating the scanner infrastructure.
-In practice, scanners are likely only realistic for parent zones that are operated by well-resourced registries.

-All the parts of the DNS name space where the parent is smaller and more resource constrained would be able to automate the delegation management via this mechanism without the requirement of operating scanners.
-Also all parts of the name space where there are child zones that are not DNSSEC-signed would be able to use this.

-Obviously, also well-resourced parent zones with DNSSEC-signed child zones would be able to use this DDNS-based mechanism, but in those cases scanners plus generalized notifications would also work.
+# Management of SIG(0) Public Keys

+Only the child should have access to the SIG(0) private key.
+The corresponding SIG(0) public key doesn't have to be published in DNS, it only needs to be available to the parent DDNS receiver.
+Keeping all the public SIG(0) keys for different child zones in some sort of database is perfectly fine.

+## Rolling the SIG(0) Key

+Once the parent DDNS Receiver has the key, the child can update it via a DDNS Update just like updating the NS RRset, the DS RRset or the glue in the parent zone (assuming a suitable DDNS update policy in the parent).
+I.e. only the initial bootstrapping of the key is an issue.

+## Bootstrapping the SIG(0) Public Key Into the DDNS Receiver

+The primary audience for this DDNS-based synchronization mechanism is "non-registries".
+In those cases there is by definition some mechanism in place to communicate information from the child to the parent, be it email, a web form, pieces of paper or something else.
+The same mechanism can be extended to also be used to communicate the initial SIG(0) public key from the child to the parent.

+Should a "registry" parent want to support this mechanism (as a service to its unsigned children) then the interface is usually EPP
+{{!RFC1234}} and would require the implementation of a new EPP extension, which is clearly doable.

 # Security Considerations.